A vaginal yeast infection is irritation of the vagina and the outside area around it, called the vulva.

 It is important to see a doctor if you have symptoms.
 Other health conditions, such as sexually transmitted diseases, have symptoms that are similar to a yeast infection.
 These can include

 Depending on the severity of the infection, your doctor may recommend over-the-counter or prescription antifungal medication.
 Antifungal medications are available as oral tablets, intravaginal creams, or suppositories.

-To help reduce your chance of a yeast infection: Dry the outside vaginal area thoroughly after a shower, bath, or swim.Don't douche unless your doctor tells you to do so.If you have
+To help reduce your chance of a yeast infection: Dry the outside vaginal area thoroughly after a shower, bath, or swim.Don't douche.If you have

 diabetes, try to control your blood sugar.Avoid frequent or prolonged use of antibiotics if possible.